morganjroberts/open-UST/docs/strain-relief-clip-manufacture.md

 ## Mark hole and outline locations

 1. Download and print the template `placeholder`
-2. Cut a piece of 0.2 mm steel shim stock (part in BOM) larger than the template printout.
+2. Cut a piece of 0.2 mm steel shim stock slightly larger than the template printout.
-3. Use a strong adhesive to fix the paper template to the steel sheet.
+3. Use a pritt stick adhesive to fix the paper template to the steel sheet.

 **Note:** If marking the hole and outline locations manually, use the following dimensions: (from ) **Note:** Make more clips than required to allow for defects.